memobank-logo-alt

 Third-party access: in arrangements involving multiple stakeholders (auditor, custodian bank, etc.), read-only access can be granted to external entities, directly from the Memo Bank platform or via standard banking exchange protocols (SWIFT MT940, EBICS).
 Incoming and outgoing flows can also be managed separately with differentiated rights — for example, granting the PI/EMI's agents management of incoming flows whilst allowing the PI/EMI itself to authorise debits.

-What is the difference between a settlement account and a ring-fenced account?
+What is the difference between a settlement account and a safeguarding account?

 Image